How Much Does Spray Foam Insulation Cost in the Attic of an Existing Home in 2026? (Prices/Rates/Factors)

 The older insulation must be removed for the spray foam to work effectively.

-The crew will go into the attic and, lay down plastic, and use a vacuum system to remove the old insulation.
-The crew then takes the old insulation away to make sure it is disposed of properly.
+The crew will go into the attic, lay down plastic, and use a vacuum system to remove the old insulation.
+The crew then removes the old insulation to ensure it is properly disposed of.

 The next day of the project, a crew will come to your home and run a hose up to the work area in the attic.
 The majority of the second day is spent spraying the foam onto the roof deck or attic floor, depending on the job.
-A thin layer of foam is also sprayed on the studs of the roof to stop thermal bridging.
+A thin layer of foam is also sprayed on the roof studs to prevent thermal bridging.

 Thermal bridging, also called a cold bridge or heat bridge, is an area of a building that has a significantly higher heat transfer than the surrounding materials, resulting in an overall reduction in thermal insulation of the building.

-Thermal bridging is most commonly found on the studs of exterior walls, attics, and roof structures.
+Thermal bridging is most commonly found in exterior wall studs, attics, and roof structures.

 Once everything has been sprayed, the crew cleans up the area to look just like it did before the project started.